telerik/ajax-docs/controls/socialshare/functionality/sending-via-e-mail.md

 	Alternatively, e-mail settings can be set in the code-behind on every page load (e.g., taken from the web.config's appSettings through the `ConfigurationManager.AppSettings["yourKey"]`).

-	>note The e-mail settings are private information and are not managed by the ViewState to avoid any security implications.
+	>tip The e-mail settings are private information and are not managed by the ViewState to avoid any security implications.

 	**C#**